ImScientist/mlflow/README.md

 You can test the service with Docker Desktop or deploy it on a Kubernetes cluster in Google cloud:
 - For local deployment you have to:
   - check that you are using the `docker-desktop` context
-  - make sure that you have access to the images that you have stored in GCR.
-You have to create and utilize a docker-registry secret.

 - For a deployment on a Kubernetes cluster in Google cloud you have to:
   - create the cluster manually (I cannot automate that part yet)